© Tourist-Information Fürth

 Openings

 The old Jewish cemetery is not open to the public.
 You may only visit it during a guided city tour.
+For further information please contact the Tourist Information Fürth.

 Eligibility